CaskAle/summit-pi-project/summit-pi.md

 ### ssh

 In order to connect to the pi remotely, you will use a tool called ssh (**S**ecure **SH**ell).
-If you have set a unique hostname for your Raspberry Pi, you should be able to connect to it with the command: `ssh pi@<hostname>.local`.
+If you have set a unique hostname for your device, you should be able to connect to it with the command: `ssh pi@<hostname>.local`.
 Where `<hostname>` is the unique hostname of your device.
-Alternatively, if you know the ip address of your Raspberry Pi, you can connect with: `ssh pi@xxx.xxx.xxx.xxx`.
+Alternatively, if you know the ip address of your device, you can connect with: `ssh pi@xxx.xxx.xxx.xxx`.
 The use `pi@` indicates the username that you are connecting as.
-The user pi is the default user on the Raspberry Pi.
+The user pi is the default user on the device.
 You will also need to enter the password fo the user pi.
 At this point it should become obvious that it is also critical that a unique password be set for your default user, pi.
 If you did not create a unique password when you first set up the pi, you can do so at any time by using the `passwd` command.

 ### Use a mobile phone hostspot